mtorres253/mtorres253.github.io/chapt-4/index.md

 # Practice

-1. Know Your Stressors:
+<h4>Know your stressors</h4>
 Take time to think about your current stressors.

 - Start with the general and break them down into specifics.
 If you are stressed about work, think about what aspects of work are causing stress: a looming deadline, a coworker not doing their share.
 - Get as specific as you can and then think about which aspects of each stressor are in your control.
 - Then consider the best ways to cope to cope with each stressor.
 With the ones in your control, as yourself what can I do to change this situation?” and with the ones that you feel are out of your control, consider what will help you feel less distress about the situa-tion.

-2. Be aware of how you are coping:
+<h4>Be aware of how you are coping</h4>
-As you cope with the stressful situations in your life, try to stay mindful of the ways you are coping.
+As you cope with the stressful situations in your life?
+Try to stay mindful of the ways you are coping.

 - What are you doing to distract or escape?
 - What are you doing to help you stay present?
 - In what circumstances do you feel more of a need to escape?